 A plunge pool is typically a set size but that drops down to a set height that is maintained across the entire pool length and width.
-Unlike a pool which can move from a shallow end to a deep end plunge pools focus on submersion and relaxation.
+Unlike other leisure pools that can move from a shallow end to a deep end, plunge pools focus on full submersion and relaxation.

-Because they are a set form and typically smaller in form they can cost less than a standard size pool making them more accessible to a wider audience.
+Because they are a set form and typically smaller in the form they can cost less than a standard size pool making them more accessible to a wider audience and suited to leisure.

-Additionally for people who need to do low impact workouts they are more cost-effective option is great for those who may need aquatic rehabilitation or low-impact exercise.
+Additionally for people who need to do low-impact workouts they are a more cost-effective option is great for those who may need aquatic rehabilitation or low-impact exercise.

 Why Choose a Plunge Pool?

-- Compact So Easier to Maintain Needed Temperatures: A cold plunge pool you will want to maintain water temperature around 50 degrees Fahrenheit and hot pools maintain temperature till 40 degree Celsius.
+- Compact So Easier to Maintain Needed Temperatures: In a cold plunge pool you will want to maintain water temperature around 50 degrees Fahrenheit and hot pools maintain temperature till 40 degrees Celsius.

 - Typically of Fiberglass Construction: The standard plunge pool will be built from fiberglass which makes them easy to clean.

-- Used For Hydrotherapy: Helps to reduces muscle inflammation, pain and quickens your recovery time.
+- Used For Hydrotherapy: Helps to reduce muscle inflammation, pain and quickens your recovery time.

-- Lower Maintenance: Size helps shorten time spent on overall maintenance compared to bigger swimming pools.
+- Lower Maintenance: Size helps shorten the time spent on overall maintenance compared to bigger swimming pools.